JeanMarcMbouma/BbQ.ChatWidgets/js/PACKAGE_SUMMARY.md

+﻿This document has been consolidated into the new documentation structure.

+Please refer to `docs/INDEX.md` and `README.md` for the updated documentation.
-﻿# @bbq-chat/widgets - NPM Package Summary
+# @bbq-chat/widgets - NPM Package Summary

 ## Overview